US Economy Recession Risk

 One major factor influencing this economic pullback is the surge in long-term rates, notably the 10-year Treasury bond yields.
 The 10-year bond recently soared above 5% for the first time since 2007, up from 3.2% in early April and 4.6% in October.
 This sudden increase has had a ripple effect, casting a shadow over the stock market and raising concerns about the economic outlook.

-Economist Matt Colyar of Moody's Analytics emphasizes the significance of this issue, stating, “It's bad for the economy.
-It's a major headwind.”
+Economist Matt Colyar of Moody’s Analytics emphasizes the significance of this issue, stating, “It’s bad news for the economy.
+It’s a major headwind.”

 The Federal Reserve, under the leadership of Chair Jerome Powell, has been watching these developments closely.
 Powell has indicated that the bond’s rise is helping in the fight against inflation, making it less likely that the central bank will need to raise short-term interest rates again.